fireship-io/fireship.io/hugo/content/lessons/framer-motion-modal/index.md

 ### Backdrop

 Create a component to serve as the backdrop for the modal.
 This component will be a `motion.div` component that fades in and out.
-It takes a `onClick` prop to close the modal when the backdrop is clicked.
+It takes the `onClick` prop to close the modal when the backdrop is clicked.

 {{< file "react" "components/Backdrop/index.js" >}}
 ```jsx